My Husband Takes Testosterone Injections Can I Still Get Pregnant?

 The Bottom Line

-If a man has been prescribed TRT for low testosterone and wants to have children, that should be a part of the conversation with his doctor, since TRT can affect fertility.
+If a man has been prescribed TRT for low testosterone and wants to have children, that should be a part of the conversation with his healthcare provider, since TRT can affect fertility.
 Other treatments can relieve the symptoms of low testosterone without impacting fertility.